nperez3029/techtask/readme.md

 2) Set your secret in `docker-compose.yaml`

 Note:
-make sure "--build-arg SECRET=" matches the content of .env
+make sure "SECRET" matches the content of .env

 ```